 Will any of this change?

 Definitely, if the past year is any indication.
 Most of the battles are so close that it’s impossible to say that a single provider is the definite leader in a technology.
 The investments in .NET Core that Microsoft, Google, and AWS are making in the containers and serverless space show a renewed interest in the .NET platform as a whole.
-It’s very exciting for anyone working in .NET these days and I’ll be keeping an eye on how it evolves in 2018.
-Expect an update to this post next year around this time to see how the landscape has changed.
+It’s very exciting for anyone working in .NET these days and I’ll be keeping an eye on how it evolves in 2018 and beyond.